WARNING: Contains graphic images of a surgical nature.

 “Ok, so the first one will be out in a few minutes.”

 This was it.
-We were about to become parents to triplets!!
+I was about to become a mum to triplets!!

 It all happened so quickly.